Body of missing Florida mom found in shallow grave, deputies say - NewsBreak

 Several days later, Spanevelo was arrested in Tennessee on charges of tampering with evidence, giving false information concerning a missing persons investigation, and destruction of evidence.

 “Cassie’s been telling me for the last two years that [Marcus] has been threatening her,” said her brother, Anthony Carli.
-“She’s always said, if anything happens to me, it’s him.”
+“She’s always said, if anything happens to me, it’s him.”47 states have laws requiring students recite Pledge of Allegiance

 Sheriff Johnson said he personally delivered the news of Cassi’s death to her family, saying, “It gives them some closure that they know where she is at now, but it’s their daughter.
 It’s terrible.”